Photo: Al Pham

 Childish Major On George Floyd, The Essence Of Atlanta Hip-Hop & His New Project 'Thank You, God.
 For It All.'

 Every member of the COVID generation probably remembers the first day they stepped outside, met up with a friend and was finally seen by someone else—not their partner or pet.
 Childish Major is acutely aware of this.
-The Atlanta MC wanted to drop new music throughout the first wave of the pandemic, but it never felt right given its extroverted, block-party energy.
+The Atlanta MC wanted to drop his new six-song project, Thank you, God.
+For it all., throughout the first wave of the pandemic, but it never felt right given its extroverted, block-party energy.

 Especially after the murder of George Floyd, which left him—a Black man himself—devastated.

 "It was pretty dark," he tells GRAMMY.com over Zoom from his parked ride.
 "It put me in a position where I was like, 'What do I do?
 What do I need to do?
 How can I help?'"
 While he briefly considered making some music in response, the idea felt flimsy.
 Instead, Major opted to band together with his friends, family and colleagues in the rap game to commiserate, vent and heal.